karimboubouh/AGP/README.md

 PersistentActor: Is a persistent, stateful actor that is able to persist events to a journal and can react to them in a thread-safe manner.
-It can be used to implement both command as well as event sourced actors.
+It can be used to implement both command as well as events sourced actors.
 When a persistent actor is started or restarted, journaled messages are replayed to that actor so that it can recover its state from these messages.

 <img width="527" alt="Screenshot 2019-03-17 at 17 58 10" src="https://user-images.githubusercontent.com/27771844/54494946-63244280-48d7-11e9-8abc-cec0232df411.png">

-Serializing an actor
+Serializing a state.
+Each actors state is been serialized and saved to disk to keep the information from detoying, when an information is desired, is been fetched from the local disk to be replayed to the actors.

 <img width="527" alt="Screenshot 2019-03-17 at 17 41 22" src="https://user-images.githubusercontent.com/27771844/54494941-61f31580-48d7-11e9-8d90-c6add57bd3bb.png">

 Ochestrator is like the master that controls the entire graph, this maintains the mapping between the workers and the subgraphs.
-The subgraphs represents the part of the entire graph. the master
+The subgraphs represents the part of the entire graph.

 <img width="527" alt="Screenshot 2019-03-17 at 17 57 34" src="https://user-images.githubusercontent.com/27771844/54494945-628bac00-48d7-11e9-9e4f-0a5fbcd87420.png">